TechGrounds-Cloud8/cloud8-Tjomba1996/04_Security/SEC-04 Symmetric encryption.md

 ## Key terminology
 - Cipher = A system of writing that prevents most people from understanding the message
+- Encryption = Altering a message with a certain algorithm
+- Symmetric encryption = A way of encryption, where the **key** to decrypting and encrypting is the same for both the sender and the reciever of the message

 ## Exercise